aheissenberger/gatsby-starter-netlify-cms/src/content/sections/faq/index.md

       businesses together.

-      So far, 89 projects have been successfully funded, and investment capital of more than € 19.60 million was raised via CONDA platforms in Europe.
+      So far, almost 100 projects have been successfully funded, and investment capital of more than € 22.50 million was raised via CONDA platforms in Europe.
 Through CONDA’s platform, everyone can invest in a project, with investments being as low as €100.
 Apart from giving everybody the ability to participate as an investor, every valid project is given the opportunity to get financed through CONDA.